pepelsbey/pepelsbey.dev/src/blog/two-columns/index.md

 "></iframe>
 ```

 The same goes for the second news, the only difference is background color and content.
-And the thing that surprises me the most is that it actually works in Firefox, Chrome, and Safari, even though `<frameset>` and `<frame>` elements are deprecated for a long time.
+And the thing that surprises me the most is that it works in Firefox, Chrome, and Safari, even though `<frameset>` and `<frame>` elements are deprecated for a long time.

-The only problem I couldn’t solve is `<frameset>` background color in Safari: for some reason, it’s white, though it’s transparent in other browsers.
+The only problem I couldn’t solve is the `<frameset>` background color in Safari: for some reason, it’s white, though it’s transparent in other browsers.
 This behavior is not mentioned anywhere, [even in HTML spec](https://html.spec.whatwg.org/multipage/rendering.html#frames-and-framesets) that describes `<frame>` and `<frameset>` behavior in detail for compatibility reasons.

 ![](images/7-frames.png)